-1. To extend the mandate of the deployment of OSCE observers to the two Russian border checkpoints of Donetsk and Gukovo on the Russian-Ukrainian border until 31 July 2016;

-2. To approve the arrangements and the financial and human resources for the Observer Mission as contained in document PC.ACMF/17/16.
-In this respect, authorizes the use of 179,900 euros from the provisional 2014 cash surplus to fund the proposed budget of 359,900 euros, for the duration of the mandate to 31 July 2016.
+- 1. To extend the mandate of the deployment of OSCE observers to the two Russian border checkpoints of Donetsk and Gukovo on the Russian-Ukrainian border until 31 May 2018; - 2.
+To approve the arrangements and the financial and human resources for the Observer Mission as contained in document PC.ACMF/9/18 of 12 January 2018.
+In this respect, authorizes the use of 420,000 euros from 2016 cash surplus to fund the proposed budget for the duration of the mandate to 31 May 2018.